microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-5/solution.md

 ![image](./img/maw2.png)

+> [!WARNING]
-  * 💥 Don't regenerate the passphrase.
+> Don't regenerate the passphrase.
 This will break connectivity and you will have to reregister the replication appliance.

 #### **Task 3.1: Install the Mobility service on the Windows VMs**